jwen307/quality_uq/README.md

 # Conformal Bounds on Full-Reference Image Quality for Inverse Problems

 ## Description
-This is the anonymized code for the paper "Conformal Bounds on Full-Reference Image Quality for Inverse Problems".
+This is the code for the paper "Conformal Bounds on Full-Reference Image Quality for Inverse Problems".

 ## Installation
 Please follow the instructions to setup the environment to run the repo.